 Robert Kiyosaki has commented about the End the Fed movement.
 He has said that people sometimes get caught up trying to replace something that’s been around for a long time and encourages them to put their energy into “being the Fed” instead.

 Kiyosaki is talking about controlling capital and creating streams of cash flow, just like the banking system does.

 Reclaiming the banking function using whole life as a privatized banking system is another way to do that.

-That’s the same message Carlos and Bob were sharing in How Privatized Banking Really Works.
+That’s the same message Carlos Lara and Robert Murphy were sharing in How Privatized Banking Really Works.
 You as a household and business can protect yourself by “seceding” from this broader network.
 It does not require getting public opinion on your side.
 You can take action immediately.
 When you control your own capital, you’re not contributing as much to the broader economic problem.